Everyone either has experienced the virus, knows someone who has or will be impacted by general deconditioning.

 Why is Post-COVID Recovery so Important?

 Patients that are hospitalized receive limited therapy services, with the primary goal to maintain mobility.
 Upon discharge, post-COVID-19 patients continue to require certain skilled services that address decreased endurance and fatigue, pain, muscle wasting and depression.
-Such systems review include services geared with an eye on pulmonary function and oxygen saturation rates, rate of perceived exertion, breathing patterns, gait speed and tolerance to activity.
+Such systems review includes services geared with an eye toward pulmonary function and oxygen saturation rates, rate of perceived exertion, breathing patterns, gait speed and tolerance to activity.

 Our Goal is to Break the Cycle of Inactivity

 Post-acute COVID-19 Exercise and Recovery Programs at CORA are designed according to the needs of each patient to provide the expertise required to return patients to previous home, work and social roles.
 Our licensed clinicians are able to discuss the best care pathway for patients based on their impairments and functional capacity.